 Packable Rain & Sun Umbrella

-A compact travel umbrella doubles as sun shade on exposed vineyard stages and rain cover on forest paths.
-Lighter than a full jacket for short showers — many experienced Rhineland pilgrims carry both.
+Sun shade on vineyard stages, rain cover on forest paths.
+Lighter than a jacket for short showers.

 Hydration